 Meet the team:

-Ms H Conlin Head of History and Politics
+Ms H. Conlin Curriculum Leader for History and Politics

-Mr J Broome Teacher of History and Politics
+Mr. J. Broome Teacher of History and Politics / Assistant Head of Sixth Form

 There is an extensive programme of trips which includes visits to the Houses of Parliament, A trip to a medieval castle site, the Battlefields, Krakow, and the USA.
 Closer to home we also include a trip to Manchester for a local study, the Black Country Museum, The Imperial War Museum and the Maritime Museum in Liverpool.
 Students have attended University lectures and also interviewed visitors.
 Students are encouraged to take part in the debate club.